Stefangansevles/RemindMe/How to use RemindMe.md

 # How do i use this program?

+# NOTE!

+The color scheme used in this example was Dark-red, but you can select a different one, or make your own!
+If you don't like these colors, feel free to change them!

 When you launch RemindMe for the first time, you will see an empty list
 ![](https://i.imgur.com/SJFx9LZ.png)